r6t/headscale-aws/README.md

 ## Deployment

+!
+This is under active development.
+You will currently need to update values in UserData before this will work for you.
+Headscale data is not currently retained when the EC2 instance is terminated !

 Example AWS CLI command to deploy stack.
 Modify parameter values:
 ```aws cloudformation create-stack --stack-name headscale --template-body file://cloudformation.yaml --capabilities CAPABILITY_NAMED_IAM --parameters ParameterKey=PublicKeyParameter,ParameterValue="ssh-ed25519 SSH-PUBLIC-KEY user@computer" ParameterKey=SSHSource,ParameterValue="0000:111:0000:3:0000:0000:0000:0000/64" ParameterKey=HostedZoneId,ParameterValue=XXXXXXXXXXXXXXXXXXXX ParameterKey=HostedZoneDomain,ParameterValue=mycooldomain.com```